tk421bsod/maximilian/HOSTING.md

 Each module handles some specific functionality.

 Any modules in the root directory are what the bot calls 'required' modules.
 They provide a set of APIs for other modules to call into.
-Deleting or breaking one of these modules will prevent Maximilian from functioning as all of these are interdependent to some degree.

 Here's what each one does:
 * main.py - handles some early initialization, launches Maximilian